 Tin Soldier – Photo Credits: Corrado Marchese

 If you love art and sculpture, I would not miss this opportunity to explore Carrara visiting the studios along the river Carrione or hidden somewhere in town.
-I cannot wait to visit Carrara Studi Aperti 2016 edition, see you there!
+I cannot wait to attend the next edition of Carrara Studi Aperti, see you there!